 When World War One came, in 1918 Joseph registered for the draft but was disqualified because he was blind in one eye.
 Despite this disability, Joseph had already begun working as an apprentice seaman for a shipping line, a career which he would follow to retirement.

 Joseph Brugger and his two older brothers, Abe and Howard, stayed close all of their lives.
-It is possible that one of Joseph’s brothers was the one who introduced him to Minnie Kraus, after the brothers bought lots in her plat.
+It is possible that one of Joseph’s brothers had introduced him to Minnie Kraus, after the brothers bought lots in her plat.

 Records show that Abe and Howard were early purchasers of house lots in the Minnie Kraus plat and lived there before Joseph & Minnie moved to the plat themselves.
 Abe Brugger lived at 3626 NE 115th Street and Howard lived across the intersection from Abe at 3805 NE 115th Street.
 In later years the census showed that the Brugger brothers’ widowed mother, Mary, was living at 115th & Alton, close to all three of her sons.